sonic-net/DASH/sirius-pipeline/README.md

 * `install-python-modules` - downloads and installs snappi Python client libraries
 * `deploy-ixiac` - downloads two docker images (ixia-c controller, and ixia-c traffic engine or TE), then spins up one controller container and two traffic engines.

-ixia-c always requires a dedicated CPU core for the receiver. and can use dedicated or shared CPU cores for the traffic engines and controller.
-In this project, two cores total are required: one for the ixia-c receiver, and one shared core which handles the TE transmitters, controller, and all other processes including the P4 BMV2 switch, P4Runtime server, test clients, etc. This accommodates smaller clound iknstances like the "free" azure CI runners provided by Github [described here](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources)
+ixia-c always requires a dedicated CPU core for the receiver, capable of full DPDK performance, but can use dedicated or shared CPU cores for the transmitter and controller, at reduced performance.
+In this project, two cores total are required: one for the ixia-c receiver, and one shared core which handles the TE transmitters, controller, and all other processes including the P4 BMV2 switch, P4Runtime server, test clients, etc. This accommodates smaller cloud instances like the "free" Azure CI runners provided by Github [described here](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources)

 ### About ixia-x traffic-generator